Asin (band)

 Asin (sometimes stylized as ASIN) are a Pinoy folk rock band from the Philippines.
 They started as a trio in the late 1970s before becoming a quartet, and were originally known as the Salt of the Earth.
-"Asin" means salt in the Filipino language.
+Their name asín means salt in the Filipino language.

 History

 Formation and early success

 ASIN was formed in late 1976, the nucleus of which was the duo of Mike Pillora Jr. of Negros Occidental and Cesar Bañares Jr. of South Cotabato, who were playing at folk joints and pub houses in Manila as 'Mike and Cesar'.
 A year later, Lolita Carbon was recruited by the duo to fill in the missing middle voice and eventually became the third member.
 Pillora named the trio 'Salt of the Earth', after the song recorded originally by The Rolling Stones, later by Joan Baez, written and composed by Mick Jagger and Keith Richards.
-Other than that song's title, Pillora also meant the name of the group to allude to the Biblical metaphor "salt of the earth", which represents the humble and sincere masses.
+Other than that song's title, Pillora also meant for the name to reference the Biblical metaphor "salt of the earth", which represents the humble and sincere masses.

-In 1978, the trio (who were all songwriters, composers and arrangers) signed their first recording contract and localized their name 'Salt of the Earth' into its Tagalog equivalent, 'Asin ng Lupa'.
-They ultimately became known simply as ASIN.
-The members also adopted handles (sobriquets) for themselves based on local-style nicknames, becoming known to their fans as Nonoy, Saro and Nene.
+In 1978, the trio (who were all songwriters, composers and arrangers) signed their first recording contract and localized their name "Salt of the Earth" into its Tagalog equivalent, "Asin ng Lupa", ultimately shortened to ASIN.
+The members also adopted handles (sobriquets) based on local-style nicknames, becoming known to their fans as "Nonoy" (Pillora), "Saro" (Bañares), and "Nene" (Carbon).

 In the same year, their eponymous debut LP Asin was released, giving birth to an alternative form of music that was different and distinct from what was mainstream.
-Their songs conveyed a message that roused a social awareness among the vast majority of Filipinos, becoming a rallying call for social and political aspirations.
+Their songs conveyed a message that roused a social consciousness among the vast majority of Filipinos, becoming a rallying call for social and political aspirations.

 In the last quarter of 1979, they launched another album titled Himig ng Pag-ibig (Hymn of Love).
-The group's break-up abruptly followed.
+The group's breakup abruptly followed.
 However, their absence from the music scene did not hamper their growing popularity.

 The group was not heard from until 1983.
 In the summer of that year, AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales), an international students’ business organization the Philippine headquarters of which was based in Cebu, made a project to reunite the group.
 Nonoy was summoned and was tasked with reuniting his band.
 This resulted in a jam-packed reunion concert of the group at the Cebu Coliseum, Cebu City.
-From that time on, ASIN, with their manager Dindo, rolled into a series of performances in Mindanao, sporadic shows in the Visayan Region, and marathon concerts in Luzon.
+From then on, ASIN, with their manager Dindo, rolled into a series of performances in Mindanao, sporadic shows in the Visayas, and marathon concerts in Luzon.